 2. Review the page and accept the terms to access the secure e-Services site

-3. Select eRefunds from the Top Menu
+3. Select "Electronic Refunds" from the right side menu

 4. Click on "Set Up Account"

 5. Enter your account and billing information and click continue